zenith85/RASP_IP_REACH/README.md

-# Remote Raspberry Pi Control using Python
+# Remote Raspberry Pi Control using Python (Academic Purposes)
 **Project Logo is not available**

 ## Overview